Bachelor of Psychology

 Students can complete the Psychology major in its entirety at Kent State Trumbull.

-Students in the Bachelor of Arts in psychology apply the science of understanding and explaining thoughts, emotions and behavior to solving real-world problems.
+Students in the Bachelor of Arts in Psychology apply the science of understanding and explaining thoughts, emotions and behavior to solving real-world problems.
 Topics include stress, biological influences on behavior, growth and development of children and diagnosis and treatment of psychological disorders.
-Students conduct science and evaluate and interpret data.
 Elective courses may be used to specialize in a number of areas of psychology and to gain hands-on experience in research labs.
 The degree prepares students for graduate school and employment in a range of fields, including clinical, applied and experimental areas of psychology and related fields such as education, law, human resources and health care.

 The Psychology major comprises the following concentrations: